TyronCameron/Taproots.jl/README.md

 # Taproots.jl

-This library is to help you traverse your own nested structs and data in easy peasy ways!
+This library helps you traverse your own nested structs and data in easy peasy ways!
-Technically, this is a DAG library (and it's inspired by AbstractTrees.jl).
+This library is inspired by AbstractTrees.jl.

-For the purposes of this package, we'll consider any struct a Taproot if:
+For the purposes of this package, we'll consider *any* struct a taproot if:

-- It has nested data which can be accessed from the struct in some way
+- It has nested data which can be accessed from the struct in some way (whether by using keys or by actually holding that data)
-- That nested data forms a Directed Acyclic Graph (DAG) (warning, this package can't handle cycles)
+- That nested data forms a Directed Acyclic Graph (DAG) (warning, this package can't handle cycles -- you'll get stackoverflow)
 - "Distance" between nodes is not something we need to consider (unless it can be held in data of some kind).

 That's right, no need to use some struct I created.
 You can use your own and traverse it a bunch of ways.